NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 ### PKB update
 1. The PKB updates are posted in the #sjr-third-party-updates Slack channel, usually by Matt Deaves.
 2. Update `sjr-config/configurations/Journeys/patientsKnowBest/*.yaml` with the practice changes - the files are usually at CCG level.
-Note that the there are different brands of PKB, and what is enabled is not necessarily consistent at a brand level, but at a CCG level.

 ### Engage update